How many times have you said yes to a request in your day and instantly regretted it when you’ve looked at your mammoth to do list?

 It’s a hell yes or no….

-A principle or decision making methodology that I’ve been adopting of late, is reflecting on how the tasks/requests/decisions that I have make me feel.
+A decision making methodology that I’ve been adopting of late is reflecting on how the tasks/requests/decisions that I have make me feel.

 The caveat to this is that anything which isn’t a hell yes is immediately a no. For example if something is a yes, maybe, meh or alright – they all immediately become a no.